 Inquiry by e-mail, telephone or fax

 If you contact us by e-mail, telephone or fax, your enquiry including all personal data arising from it (name, enquiry) will be stored and processed by us for the purpose of processing your request.
 We will not pass on this data without your consent.

 The processing of this data is based on Art.
 6 (1) lit. b DSGVO if your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
 In all other cases, the processing is based on our legitimate interest in the effective processing of the requests addressed to us (Art.
 6 (1) (f) DSGVO) or on your consent (Art.
 6 (1) (a) DSGVO) if this has been requested.

-The data you send to us via contact requests will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies (e.g. after processing your request has been completed).
+The data you send to us via contact requests will remain with us until you ask us to delete it, revoke your consent to storage or the purpose for data storage no longer applies (e.g. after your request has been processed).
 Mandatory statutory provisions - in particular statutory retention periods - remain unaffected.

 On our website you have the possibility to make appointments with us.
 We use the tool "Calendly" for booking appointments.
 The provider is Calendly LLC, 271 17th St NW, 10th Floor, Atlanta, Georgia 30363, USA (hereinafter "Calendly").

 The data you enter will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies.
 Mandatory legal provisions - in particular retention periods - remain unaffected.